Investing Insights

 How to Screen Stocks in 2026: Quality, Value & Momentum Guide

-A 4-step guide to multi-factor stock screening.
-Sector-relative percentile ranks, composite scoring, and the four mistakes that derail most retail screeners — grounded in Fama-French, Novy-Marx, Jegadeesh & Titman.
+A four-step guide to multi-factor screening: sector-relative percentile ranks, composite scoring, and the four mistakes that derail most retail screeners.
+Grounded in Fama-French, Novy-Marx, and Jegadeesh & Titman.

 ·9 min read